-Most computers today keep track of the passage of time with a battery-backed-up CMOS clock circuit, driven by a quartz resonator.
-This allows timekeeping to take place even if the machine or the CPU is powered off.
-When on, an operating system will generally program a timer circuit (typically an Advanced Programmable Interrupt Controller, or APIC, in Intel-based systems) to generate an interrupt periodically.
-Many Linux systems, for example, 250 interrupts per second by default.
-The interrupt service procedure simply adds one to a counter in memory to maintain a monotonically increasing value that represents the passage of time.
-This value is known as the soft-ware clock or kernel clock to differentiate it from the bardware clock (also known as the CMOS clock).
+Most computers today keep track of the passage of time with a battery-backedup CMOS clock circuit, driven by a quartz resonator.
+This allows the timekeeping to take place even if the machine is powered off.
+When on, an operating system will generally program a timer circuit (a Programmable Interval Timer, or PIT, in older Intel architectures and Advanced Programmable Interrupt Controller, or APIC, in newer systems.) to generate an interrupt periodically (common times are 60 or 100 times per second).
+The interrupt service procedure simply adds one to a counter in memory.

 While the best quartz resonators can achieve an accuracy of one second in 10 years, they are sensitive to changes in temperature and acceleration and their resonating frequency can change as they age.
-Standard resonators are accurate to 6 parts per million at 31° C, which corresponds to $\pm \frac{1}{2}$ second per day.
+Standard resonators are accurate to 6 parts per million at 31°

+C, which corresponds to $\pm \frac{1}{2}$ second per day.

-The problem with maintaining a concept of time is when multiple entities expect each other to have the same idea of what the current time is.
+The problem with maintaining a concept of time is when multiple entities expect each other to have the same idea of what the time is.
 Two watches hardly ever agree.
 Computers have the same problem: a quartz crystal on one computer will oscillate at a slightly different frequency than on another computer, causing the clocks to tick at different rates.
-The phenomenon of clocks ticking at different rates, creating an ever widening gap in perceived time is known as clock drift.
+The phenomenon of clocks ticking at different rates, creating a ever widening gap in perceived time is known as clock drift.
 The difference between two clocks at any point in time is called clock skew and is due to both clock drift and the possibility that the clocks may have been set differently on different machines.
 Figure 5 illustrates this phenomenon with two clocks, A and B, where clock B runs slightly faster than clock A by approximately two seconds per hour.
 This is the clock drift of B relative to A. At one point in time (five seconds past five o'clock according to A's clock), the difference in time between the two clocks is approximately four seconds.
 This is the clock skew at that particular time.